Keul Blog

 In one word: the AFK (Away From Keyboard) status.

-Our primary communication channel is Slack and, for ages, we used the #general channel to notify every ”I’m going to lunch”, ”I’ll be off this afternoon” or ”I hate my job, I need a 10 minutes break from you all“.
+channel to notify every ”I’m going to lunch”, ”I’ll be off this afternoon” or ”I hate my job, I need a 10 minutes break from you all“.

 To be honest I have never been too good at this: for example, sometimes I come back from lunch without typing ”I’m back”, but this protocol was unofficial and never agreed company wide.

-Recently B-Open increased in number of employees (a rough +7 in a few months) and we all noticed that the #general channel became just a source of noise.
+Recently B-Open increased in number of employees (a rough +7 in a few months) and we all noticed that the #general

 Some colleagues (you wont believe me, but this request did not come from the management) asked for changes: a more formal rule on how we should notify our AFK status.